The Story Makers

-The Story Makers is an educational children's television programme that was broadcast on the BBC's pre-school digital television network, CBeebies as well as being one of the launch programmes for the channel.
+The Story Makers is a British children's television series that was broadcast on the BBC's pre-school digital television network, CBeebies.
 The Story Makers is set in a children's library, and encourages literacy and creativity.

 Programme

-The programme starts as the library closes at 5pm.
-At the stroke of midnight, Jackson and Jelly (pink and green puppets who live in the library and hide in the daytime) come out and are joined by a presenter (one of the members of the Wordsworth family) who recites "The sun is down, the stars are bright, Story Makers come out at night.” as they appear.
+The programme is set in a library that comes to life at night, where the puppets Jelly and Jackson and a member of the Wordsworth family create stories using a "Story Machine".
+At the stroke of midnight, Jackson and Jelly (pink and green puppets who live in the library and hide in the daytime) come out and are joined by a presenter, one of the members of the Wordsworth family, who recites "The sun is down, the stars are bright, Story Makers come out at night" as they appear.
 The Wordsworths together with Jelly and Jackson are the Story Makers.

-Objects found in the library or appear by magic are put into the top of the story machine (transformed from a desktop computer); Jelly, Jackson and the story maker then recite "Imagine, imagine, imagine a story!" and the story machine makes a book containing a story based on the object.
+Objects found in the library or appearing by magic are put into the top of the story machine (transformed from a desktop computer); Jelly, Jackson and the story maker then recite "Imagine, imagine, imagine a story!" and the story machine makes a book containing a story based on the object.
 The story in the book is then "read out" (although this is replaced on screen by live action or an animation).
 The stories that appear are a Playbook (live action segments with young children) and the remaining stories are animated (traditional animation, stop-motion animation or puppets).
 The characters in the stories are fairly consistent, including Sniff and Wag (two puppet dogs), Blue Cow (a cartoon cow, created by Blue Zoo Animation) and Kevin the Spaceman and his dog, Spanner (puppets).
 There is always a Blue Cow story and a Playbook – the other story varies between each episode.

-As dawn begins and the sun rises, the Story Maker takes his or her leave and recites "Dawn is upon us, the morning is nigh, we've made our stories and we bid you goodbye!" and disappears.
+As dawn begins and the sun rises, the Story Maker takes his or her leave and recites "Dawn is upon us, the morning is nigh, we've made our stories and we bid you, goodbye!" and disappears.
 Jelly and Jackson hide and the story machine turns back into a computer, but the books produced overnight remain for the librarian and children to find when the library opens at 9am.
-From Series 2 to 4, Jelly and Jackson sometimes look at what the kids or the librarian are doing during the credits and hide to make it look like they are invisible to the humans (this never happened in Series 1).
+From Series 2 to 4, Jelly and Jackson sometimes look at what the kids or the librarian are doing during the credits and hide to make it look like they are invisible to the humans, but this never happened in Series 1.

+Stories

+Each episode features a Playbook segment with real children and a Blue Cow story, alongside a rotating selection of other animated or puppet story strands such as Kevin the Spaceman and Barnacle Rock.
+The other story rotates from the list below: